arafkarsh/electoralbonds/README.md

 - On 31 October 2023,  a five-judge Constitution Bench led by CJI Chandrachud, with Justices Sanjiv Khanna, B.R.
 Gavai, J.B.
 Pardiwala, and Manoj Misra heard arguments over three days.
 Petitioners argued that the electoral bonds scheme increased corporate funding, black money circulation, and corruption.
 They argued that voters have a right to information about political parties’ source of funding, as it informs the policies and views of that party.
 The Union contended that the scheme was designed to guarantee confidentiality and the right to privacy of the donors, who were otherwise exposed to retribution from political parties that they didn’t fund.

 - On 2 November 2023, the Constitution Bench reserved judgement.
-- On 15 February 2024, the Court unanimously struck down the Union’s 2018 Electoral Bonds (EB) Scheme.
+- On 15 February 2024, the Supreme Court unanimously struck down the (Indian) Union’s 2018 Electoral Bonds (EB) Scheme.
 The Bench held that the Scheme violated the voters’ right to information enshrined in Article 19(1)(a) of the Constitution.
 The Court also directed that the sale of electoral bonds be stopped with immediate effect.
 SBI was directed to submit details of the Electoral Bonds purchased from 12 April 2019 till date, to the ECI.
 This will include details of the purchaser as well as the political parties that the bonds were given to.
 Further, the Court ordered the ECI to publish the information shared by SBI on its official website within one week from the receipt of the information (by 13 March 2024).

 Source: https://www.scobserver.in/cases/association-for-democratic-reforms-electoral-bonds-case-background/